liborty/rstats/README.md

 ### Implementation

-The main constituent parts of Rstats are Rust traits grouping together methods applicable to a single vector (of numbers) - `Stats`, two vectors - `Vecg`, or n vectors - `VecVec` and `VecVecg`.
-End type `f64` is most commonly used for the results, whereas the inputs to the generic methods can be vectors (or slices) of any numeric end types.
+The main constituent parts of Rstats are Rust traits grouping together methods applicable to a single vector (of numbers) - `Stats`, two vectors - `Vecg`, n vectors - `VecVec` or n vectors and another generic argument - `VecVecg`.
+End type `f64` is most commonly used for the results, whereas inputs to the generic methods can be vectors (or slices) of any numeric end types.

 ### Documentation